rails/rails/guides/source/layouts_and_rendering.md

 Like an `image_tag` you can supply a path, either absolute, or relative to the `public/videos` directory.
 Additionally you can specify the `:size => "#{width}x#{height}"` option just like an `image_tag`.
 Video tags can also have any of the HTML options specified at the end (`id`, `class` et al).

-The video tag also supports all of the `&lt;video&gt;` HTML options through the HTML options hash, including:
+The video tag also supports all of the `<video>` HTML options through the HTML options hash, including:

 * `:poster => "image_name.png"`, provides an image to put in place of the video before it starts playing.
 * `:autoplay => true`, starts playing the video on page load.